-Interpretive information on this Guide pertains to indoor roses.

 Leaf

-Sampling Time: From when the buds are approximately pea size till the petals begin colouring.
+Sampling Time: From bud start to harvest.

-Plant Part Five leaf leaflets, including petioles.
+Plant Part 4th leaf from the tip.
+Omit unfurled leaves.

-Collect From: Flowering shoots.
+Collect From: -

-Quantity per Sample: 20 leaflets.
+Quantity per Sample: 20-30 leaves.

 Recommended Tests: Basic Plant (BP).

 Comments: Just prior to flowering or during early flowering is considered to be the appropriate time to sample.
 However, regular leaf analyses should be obtained through the growing season (e.g. 6 - 8 weekly intervals) in order to monitor the effect of liquid feeding programmes being used.

 Soil

-Sampling Time: Prior to crop establishment, and then before the spring growth.
+Sampling Time: Prior to crop establishment.

 Core Depth 15cm.

 Collect From: From the rooting zone of the plants.

 Quantity per Sample: 12 - 20 cores.

 Recommended Tests: Basic Soil (BS), Soluble Salts (SSg).

-Comments: Soils should be sampled to a 15 cm depth from the rooting zone of the plants.
-Discard the top 1 cm, as this may contain abnormally high fertiliser levels arising from surface evaporation of water.

-If a problem is suspected during the growing season, then a sample should be taken from the rooting zone immediately adjacent to the plant.
+Comments: If a problem is suspected during the growing season, then a sample should be taken from the rooting zone immediately adjacent to the plant.
 Collecting a second sample from an unaffected area may help identify the cause of the problem.

-CROP GUIDE ROSE (G/H)
+CROP GUIDE